-Abrogating Matter of D-M-C-P-, 26 I. & N. Dec.
-644 (BIA 2015) to hold that per the I589 application, § 1003.47(d) clearly stipulates that DHS must provide (1) oral notification, (2) a biometrics notice (i.e., a tangible, written notice), and (3) instructions to applicants.
-In addition, while DHS failed to provide a biometrics notice in this case, the IJ's Fingerprint Warning satisfied this requirement.
-The Court concluded that the BIA did not err in affirming the IJ's conclusion that Mejia-Velasquez had abandoned her application after failing to provide DHS with her biometrics in support of her application.
-Dissenting, Judge Motz found that the IJ's Fingerprint Warning did not satisfy the biometrics notice requirement because it failed to provide a date and time to have one's biometrics collected.
-Additionally, the IJ failed to allow Mejia-Velasquez to demonstrate that her failure to provide her biometrics resulted from good cause in compliance with § 1003.47.
+Abrogating Matter of D-M-C-P-, 26 I&N Dec.
+644 (BIA 2015) to hold that 8 C.F.R. § 1003.47(d) requires DHS to provide oral notification, a written biometrics notice, and instructions to asylum applicants but while DHS failed to provide a biometrics notice in this case, the IJ's fingerprint warning satisfied this requirement.
+The Court further concluded that the BIA did not err in affirming the IJ's conclusion that Mejia-Velasquez had abandoned her asylum application after failing to provide DHS with her biometrics.
+Judge Motz dissented.

 Date of Decision